uinix-js/uinix-ui/readme.md

 #### `merge(o1)(o2)`

 [uinix-fp]'s deepmerge utility that merges two objects `o1` and `o2` without mutating the arguments.

-This is provided as a convenient way to manage creating and merging `system` specs.
+Re-exported as a convenient way to manage creating and merging `system` specs.

 <details>
   <summary>Example</summary>